DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ## Manage groups and users

-1. Create a group which will contain ODM administrators.
-It is referenced as *OKTA_ODM_GROUP* later in this article:
+1. Create a group for ODM administrators.
+It is referenced as *OKTA_ODM_GROUP* later in this article.

     In Menu **Directory** / **Groups**:
       * Click **Add Group** button